ShahzebFarruk/KG/README.md

 Open the noetbook and run the cell.
 You may need to install the requirements.

+The Projct is divided into two parts for this repo purposes.
+Part-1 is the below Google Colab links for KG Generation and triplets.
+PART-2 is for the Embeddings.

 ### Code Links
 1. Part-1 of the code is based upon [Auto-Generated Knowledge Graphs](https://towardsdatascience.com/auto-generated-knowledge-graphs-92ca99a81121).